30 Best Historical Romance Books To Sweep You Off Your Feet

 A Week to be Wicked by Tessa Dare

-Immerse yourself in the delightful world of Tessa Dare’s A Week to be Wicked and experience the wit, excitement, and unforgettable chemistry of Regency England.
-In this exquisite tale, we follow the spirited and unconventional Minerva Highwood and her daring expedition with the notorious libertine Lord Colin Payne.
+A Week to be Wicked follows the spirited and unconventional Minerva Highwood and her daring expedition with the notorious libertine Lord Colin Payne.

 Where the Lost Wander by Amy Harmon